 1. Good Hiking Shoes

 We have done a post on eight features good hiking shoes should have.
 Please feel free to go through it for more details.
 In summary, the pair of shoes you choose to wear for your hiking trip will significantly determine the comfort and success of your adventure.
-Since you will be on your feet for most of the time, it is paramount to ensure you are very comfortable.
+Since you will be on your feet most of the time, it is paramount to ensure you are very comfortable.
 Therefore, make sure to get the right shoes before the actual hiking day.

 2. Right Hiking Attire

 You do not want to wear anything for your hiking trip.
 Most people assume that as long as you are in casual clothes, you are good to go.
 The truth is that the material of your clothes also matters.
-The best hiking clothes are loose-fitting, have an extent of stretching, and excellent friction resistance.
+The best hiking clothes are loose-fitting, have an extent of stretching, and have excellent friction resistance.
 Tracksuits, khaki and sweat pants are among the best hiking attire as opposed to silk, jeans or cotton clothes.
 You should have enough space for blood and air circulation inside your clothes, and room for manipulation in case of an emergency.
 Your clothes should also be poor conductors of heat.
 They should be able to keep you cool when it gets hot and retain your body heat when the temperatures begin to drop.

 3. Hiking Bag